akka/alpakka/docs/src/main/paradox/avroparquet.md

 ## Source Initiation

 Sometimes it might be useful to use parquet file as stream Source.
-For this we will need to create `AvroParquetReader` instance which will produce records as a subtypes of `GenericRecord`, the abstract representation of a record in parquet.
+For this we will need to create `AvroParquetReader` instance which will produce records as a subtypes of `GenericRecord`, the avro's record abstract representation.

 Scala
 : @@snip (/avroparquet/src/test/scala/docs/scaladsl/AbstractAvroParquet.scala) { #prepare-source #init-reader }